 Faculty

-Bo Deng has interests in Mathematical Biology which include: the origins and the evolution of DNA codes, electrical neurophysiology and neural communication, foodweb chaos and ecological stability, disease dynamics and epidemic modeling.
-The main tools which Professor Deng uses in his research activities include: information and communication theory, circuitry, differential equations, qualitative theory of dynamical systems, and applied nonlinear analysis.
-Through modeling, Professor Deng hopes to use mathematics to gain better understanding on biological processes.
+Bo Deng has interests in Mathematical Biology, which include the origins and the evolution of DNA codes, electrical neurophysiology and neural communication, foodweb chaos and ecological stability, disease dynamics, and epidemic modeling.
+The main tools that Professor Deng uses in his research activities include information and communication theory, circuitry, differential equations, qualitative theory of dynamical systems, and applied nonlinear analysis.
+Through modeling, Professor Deng hopes to use mathematics to gain a better understanding of biological processes.

 Yu Jin has research interest in applied mathematics with the main focus on dynamical systems and mathematical biology.
 Her research work is the conjoining of nonlinear dynamics and biology.
 This includes the establishment of appropriate mathematical models (mainly ordinary/partial/functional differential equations and difference equations) for phenomena in spatial ecology, population dynamics, and epidemiology, as well as mathematical and computational analysis for models.
 Her current research is mainly focused on spatial population dynamics, especially on population spread and persistence in streams or rivers.

-Brigitte Tenhumberg uses stochastic, discrete time models tailored to specific biological systems to advance the understanding of ecological processes.
-The models she uses include stochastic dynamic programming, matrix models, and agent based simulation models.
-One area of research emphasis is optimal decision making of animals (foraging or life history decisions) or humans (management of wildlife populations).
-Recent work addresses topics in invasion ecology, in particular understanding ecological mechanisms promoting ecosystem resistance to invasions.
+Brigitte Tenhumberg uses stochastic, discrete-time models tailored to specific biological systems to advance the understanding of ecological processes.
+The models she uses include stochastic dynamic programming, matrix models, and agent-based simulation models.
+One area of research emphasis is the optimal decision-making of animals (foraging or life history decisions) or humans (management of wildlife populations).
+Recent work addresses topics in invasion ecology, in particular, understanding ecological mechanisms promoting ecosystem resistance to invasions.

-Emeritus Professor Steve Dunbar has research interests in nonlinear differential equations, and applied dynamical systems, particularly those which arise in mathematical biology.
+Emeritus Professor Steve Dunbar has research interests in nonlinear differential equations and applied dynamical systems, particularly those that arise in mathematical biology.
 In conjunction with his work with differential equation models and systems of mathematical biology, he is also interested in stochastic processes, the numerical and computer-aided solution of differential equations, and mathematical modeling.
 He also is interested in issues of mathematical education at the high school and collegiate level.
-He is the Director of the American Mathematics Competitions program of the Mathematical Association of America which sponsors middle school and high school mathematical competitions leading to the selection and training of the USA delegation to the annual International Mathematical Olympiad.
-In addition, he has interests in documenting trends in collegiate mathematics course enrollments and using mathematical software to teach and learn mathematics.
+He is the Director of the American Mathematics Competitions program of the Mathematical Association of America, which sponsors middle school and high school mathematical competitions leading to the selection and training of the USA delegation to the annual International Mathematical Olympiad.
+In addition, he has an interest in documenting trends in collegiate mathematics course enrollments and using mathematical software to teach and learn mathematics.

 Emeritus Professor Wendy Hines does research in dynamical systems.
-She is interested in the general theory and also applications to delay equations and partial differential equations.
-Currently she is working on a reaction-diffusion equation with nonlocal diffusion which models gene propagation through a population.
-This is a very interesting problem as very little has be done on it and it defies the application of standard reaction-diffusion methods.
+She is interested in the general theory and applications to delay equations and partial differential equations.
+Currently, she is working on a reaction-diffusion equation with nonlocal diffusion, which models gene propagation through a population.
+This is a very interesting problem as very little has be done on it, and it defies the application of standard reaction-diffusion methods.

 Emeritus Professor David Logan works in the areas of applied mathematics and ecological modeling.
 His interests include ordinary and partial differential equations, difference equations, and stochastic processes.
 His current research in mathematical ecology includes work on nutrient cycling, physiologically-structured population dynamics, the effects of global climate change on ecosystems and food webs, and insect eco-physiology.